How to Identify, Label, Package and Dispose of Biohazardous and Medical Waste

 Storage and packaging

 Place two red biohazard bags in a rigid, leakproof container with a tight-fitting lid.
-Maximum storage time is 7 days.
+Once the bag is full, or before 7-days of accumulation (whichever occurs first), tie the bag and proceed with disposal practices.

 Labeling